DefinetlyNotAI/WesHacks/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+a# Contributor Covenant Code of Conduct

 ## Our Pledge